 We produce both copper concentrates and cathode copper.
-Our principal market for copper concentrates is Asia, with lesser amounts sold in Europe and North America.
+Our principal market for copper concentrates is Asia, with a lesser amount sold in Europe.
 Copper concentrates produced at Highland Valley Copper are distributed to customers in Asia by rail to a storage facility in Vancouver, British Columbia, and from there by ship.
-Copper concentrates produced at Antamina are transported by a slurry pipeline to a port at Huarmey, Peru and from there by ship to customers in Europe, Asia and North America.
-Copper cathode from our Quebrada Blanca and Andacollo mines is trucked from the mines and sold primarily under annual contracts.
+Copper concentrates produced at Antamina are transported by a slurry pipeline to a port at Huarmey, Peru and from there by ship to customers in Asia and Europe.
+Copper concentrates produced at Carmen de Andacollo are trucked to the port of Coquimbo, Chile and from there by ship to customers in Asia and Europe.
+Copper concentrates are sold primarily under long term contracts, with treatment and refining charges negotiated on an annual basis.
+Copper cathode from our Quebrada Blanca and Andacollo mines is trucked from the mines and sold primarily under annual contracts to customers in Asia and North America.

 The copper business is cyclical.
 Treatment charges rise and fall depending upon the supply of copper concentrates in the market and the demand for custom copper concentrates by the copper smelting and refining industry.
 Prices for copper cathode also rise and fall as a result of changes in demand for, and supply of, refined copper metal.
-Refined copper is primarily used in the production of electrical wire, with prices and premiums highly dependent on the demand of electrical wire in construction and automotive applications.
+The major use of refined copper is in electrical and electronic applications, with prices and premiums highly dependent on the demand for electrical wire in construction, communications and automotive applications.